 Find someone to lean on –

 I have been lucky enough to have an amazing husband to share our children and their journey with.
-All through the tough times with Mr. T Tom has been an incredible support emotionally and physically, and we seem to be a good team where when one gets knocked down in some shape or form the other is there to help them up again.
+All through the tough times with Torin Tom, my husband, has been an incredible support emotionally and physically, and we seem to be a good team where when one gets knocked down in some shape or form the other is there to help them up again.
 If you can get any emotional support, someone to just listen when you are a parent worrying about the health of your child it is such a help.
-I find there is nothing in the world that hurts more than to see your child suffer, and this is a difficult weight to bear.
-The nights I have wished I could just take Mr. T’s suffering away and onto my own body are countless.
+There is nothing in the world that hurts more than to see your child suffer, and this is a difficult weight to bear.
+The nights I have wished I could just take Torins suffering away and onto my own body are countless.
 Having emotional support there from a partner, relative or friend can help keep you upright and strong.
 Desperation, anger, exhaustion and stress may take over your lives, but remember that our little angels have to go through so much more, and we as the person they trust and love need to keep strong and focused.
+We are their world.
 Having a supportive spouse or family is key.

 Ask for help –